Eduard Shifrin

 Eduard Volodymyrovych Shifrin (alternative spelling: Shyfrin) (Едуа́рд Володи́мирович Шифрі́н; Эдуа́рд Влади́мирович Шифри́н; born 12 July 1960) is a Ukrainian entrepreneur who is a co-owner of the Midland Group.
 He is a resident in London.

 Biography

 Early life and education

 Shifrin was born in Dnipropetrovsk, Soviet Ukraine, the son of metallurgy professor Vladimir Moiseyevich Shifrin.
 In 1976–7 he came first in the National Ukrainian Physics Olympiad.
-From 1977–1983, he attended the Moscow Institute of Steel and Alloys, becoming a metallurgical engineer.
+From 1977 to 1983, he attended the Moscow Institute of Steel and Alloys, becoming a metallurgical engineer.
 He later returned to school and obtained a PhD in metallurgy in 1992.

 Business career

 From 1983 to 1993, Shifrin worked in Zaporizhia at the steel company Dniprospecstal, rising from assistant foreman to manager of the steel plant and then head of marketing.
 He then rose to prominence as a business oligarch in newly independent Ukraine, taking control of privatized steelmaker Zaporizhstal.
 He co-founded, with Alexander Shnaider, Midland Group, a holding company headquartered in Guernsey that embraces interests in steel (including Zaporizhstal, Ukraine's fourth largest steel mill), shipping, real estate, agriculture and sports.
 Together they owned Maccabi Tel Aviv and a Formula One team, Midland F1 Racing.

 In the 2006 edition of the Sunday Times Rich List, Shifrin was listed at no. 59 with an estimated wealth of £920 million.
 In Forbes magazine's ranking of "The World's Billionaires" in 2009, Shifrin was ranked 559th with an estimated fortune of $1.3 billion.
 In 2013, Focus magazine estimated his net worth at $893.3 million, making him the No. 20 richest person in Ukraine.
 In 2008, the global economic crisis hit the group's assets, and the group began selling off its real estate and Russian and Ukrainian steel assets.
 In 2010, it sells the company's main asset, Zaporizhstal Steel Works, and all related assets.
 After that, the division of assets between Shifrin and Shnaider began, which was finally completed in 2017 after the business co-owners concluded the trial by signing a settlement agreement.
 As a result of the division, Shifrin acquires several Moscow properties, which he completes and sells, and then finally leaves Russia in 2020.By 2022 all his businesses in former-Soviet countries were closed.